LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 So we have solved setting up the initial development environment to host our container.
 The problem this doesn't solve however is data persistance.
 AWS has [a great blog](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/storage.html) about how it works with containers.

-In a nutshell we cannot persist data into the container as containers have their own embedded writeable layer which gets destroyed when the container is terminated.
+In a nutshell we cannot persist data into the container as containers have their own embedded writeable layer which gets destroyed when the container's state is terminated.

 Which means we cannot save the container's data inside ECS.
 We have to store the container's data outside of it elsewhere in another service.
 We may need this in case we wish to update the database schema and preserve it's data.